 states.
 In many southern states, monarchs are not usually

-seen during June and July.
-They re-appear in August.
-Where did
+seen during June or July but re-appear in August.
+Where do

 they come from?
 Are they early migrants moving down from the north?